 Student Experience Survey 2017 ranks universities according to students satisfaction.

 Students can browse the latest printed edition of Heap which is kept for reference in the 6th Form office.
 In addition, the Heap online website gives pointers to students looking to discover degree course entry requirements for courses across the UK.

-Sponsored Degrees & Degree ApprenticeshipsSponsored Degrees and Student Sponsorship.
+Sponsored Degrees, Degree Apprenticeships and Higher ApprenticeshipsSponsored Degrees and Student Sponsorship.
 Aren't they all the same thing?
 Find your answers in this handy little article on the AllAboutCareers website.
 The UCAS website has a page dedicated to Higher & Degree Apprenticeships where students can search to gain a direct industry experience whilst studying for a degree.

 Examples of current Employer-sponsored Degree Programmes

 • Barclays @ Anglia Ruskin/Nottingham Trent (Retail Banking); £16K

 • CGI @ Winchester (Business Management); £13K

 • Environment Agency @ Bristol UWE (River & Coastal Engineering)